 A $30 million competition to land a privately funded rover on the moon

-In 2007 the Google Lunar XPrize invited scientists from around the world to compete in this unique challenge to land a privately-funded rover on the moon’s surface, drive 500 meters and send back pictures to earth.
+In 2007 the Google Lunar XPRIZE invited scientists from around the world to compete in a unique challenge to land a privately-funded rover on the moon’s surface, drive 500 meters and send back pictures to earth.

-Today, the PT Scientists from Germany are 1 of 5 teams favoured to land a rover on the moon in 2016.
+Today, the PTScientists from Germany are 1 of the top teams favoured to land a rover on the moon until 2017.

 This is a 14.5 day mission to the place where mankind last set foot on the moon.
 We will test drive new technologies, leading the way for a future of prolonged space exploration.

-Independent of governments and political ambitions, offering the economical foundation to stay and push into new markets.
+Independent of governments and political ambitions, offering the economical foundation to stay conduct research and push into new markets.

-Meet ‘Asimov’ our latest lunar Rover prototype soon to land on the moon.
+Meet the Audi lunar quattro soon to land on the moon.

 The most senior member of the team is Jack Crenshaw who was responsible for the trajectory calculations of the NASA Apollo programme in the 1960s and 1970s.

 Its key senior team members that are steering the technological development out of the Berlin HQ are:

 Founded the team end of 2008 out of Berlin

 Heading mission engineering, lead designer for the Asimov rover